Kong/kubernetes-ingress-controller/docs/guides/prometheus-grafana.md

-Kong Ingress Controller can give you visibility not only into how Kong is performing but also gives visibilty into how the services in your Kubernetes cluster are responding to the traffic that is coming in.
+Kong Ingress Controller can give you visibility not only into how Kong is performing but also gives visibilty into how the services in your Kubernetes cluster are responding to the inbound traffic.

-This how-to guide walks through the steps on how to configure Kong and Prometheus to collect metrics from Kong Ingress Controller.
+This how-to guide walks through the steps of how to configure Kong and Prometheus to collect metrics from Kong Ingress Controller.

 > Note: This guide was originally posted on Kong Inc's blog: